citrusvanilla/tinyflux/README.rst

 TinyFlux is:

-- **time-centric:** Python datetime objects are first-class citizens and time queries are optimized, above all else.
+- **time-centric:** Python datetime objects are first-class citizens and queries are optimized for time, above all else.

 - **optimized for your happiness:** TinyFlux is designed to be simple and fun to use by providing a simple and clean API that can be learned in 5 minutes.